 Once you’ve completed the registration above, you’ll receive confirmation from Swimming Queensland.

-You’ll also receive correspondance from Swimming Queensland and ascta in the week leading up to the Teacher Workshop detailing the course requirements and specific details.
+You’ll also receive correspondance from Swimming Queensland in the week leading up to the Teacher Workshop detailing the course requirements and specific details.

 Here’s what you may want to bring along on the day: